Reliable, effective, safe and simple: Wyssen Avalanche Tower LS12-5.

 |Transmission Gearbox||gear motor|

-The latest software generation including new hardware for operating, monitoring and data storage of the well-proven Wyssen Avalanche Tower LS12-5.
+The latest software generation including new hardware for operating, monitoring and data storage of the well-proven Wyssen Avalanche Towers, detection systems and weather stations.

 Transportation by Helicopter

 When all charges are used or after end of season the deployment box is being retrieved from the tower by helicopter.
-Thanks to the special Wyssen Heli link no flight assistance is needed in the terrain.
+Thanks to the special Wyssen Heli link (picture on the right) no flight assistance is needed in the terrain.

 Tower in the Winter with Deployment Box